eftieell/intro_programming_2/src/chapters/lists_and_dicts/nested_list_computation.md

     print(average) # This line is executed 3 times, outputting 78.5, then 80.5, then 79.5
 ```
 Since the quantity is being calculated separately for each row,
-notice that the initialization of variables must happen *inside* the outer loop, but outside the inner loop.
+notice that the initialization of variables must happen *inside* the outer loop, but *outside* the inner loop.
 So the initialization `total=0` is indented, executing as the first line inside the outer loop.
 That total is reset to 0 for each
 student.
 Notice also that we want to print the result separately for each student.
-Thus the print statement is indented two levels.
+Thus the print statement is indented one level.
 The output is executed once for each student, at the end of the computation for that student.

 ### Compute a quantity for every column individually
 Say we want to calculate a quantity for every column separately.
 This computation requires us to visit every value in the matrix,
 so we must use a nested for-loop.
 But since we are doing a column-wise computation, the outer loop must vary over each column.
 A matrix must be rectangular (not jagged) for this to work.
-Allow the col_index to vary over every column in the outside loop.
+In the outside loop, allow the col_index to vary over every column.
 Then within that loop, compute the quantity you want by looking at the values for each row within that column.
 This means the inner
 loop will vary over every possible row.
 ```python